 At Proton(new window), security is always our highest priority, and we are constantly improving our technology to ensure that the email encryption we provide stays at the cutting edge.
 Adding two-factor authentication, is an important milestone in our security roadmap(new window).
 For those of you unfamiliar with two-factor authentication, we will be publishing a longer blog post next week discussing the advantages and practical usage of two-factor authentication.

-With Proton Mail 3.6, we are not only introducing two-factor authentication (2FA), we are also rolling out an entirely redesigned authentication system leveraging the research our team has been conducting over the past year.
+With Proton Mail 3.6, we are not only introducing two-factor authentication (2FA)(new window), we are also rolling out an entirely redesigned authentication system leveraging the research our team has been conducting over the past year.
 This includes the introduction of a one-password mode, which allows Proton Mail to be used with a single password instead of two passwords, without compromising security or privacy.
 Technical details of how we accomplished this can be found here(new window).
 Note, we will continue to support the legacy two-password mode.

 Both of these features are also already supported in the current version of the Proton Mail secure email mobile apps for Android(new window) and iOS(new window).
 Together, these features make our 3.6 release a giant step forward in our mission to make Proton Mail the world’s most secure email service(new window).